marieschnalke/Phenotator-Toolbox-TF2/README.md

 # Phenotator Toolbox - TensorFlow 2

 This implementation is based on the paper: **Bridging technology and ecology: enhancing applicability of deep learning and UAV-based flower recognition** (Marie Schnalke, Jonas Funk, Andreas Wagner).
 Accesible [here](https://www.frontiersin.org/journals/plant-science/articles/10.3389/fpls.2025.1498913/full).
 The Phenotator Toolbox TF2 is an updated version that has been migrated to TensorFlow 2.
 The original toolbox can be found here: [Phenotator-Toolbox](https://github.com/gallmann/Phenotator-Toolbox), where the detailed documentation is also available.
-This version supports not only Faster R-CNN but also EfficientDet and SSD.
+The TF2 version not only supports Faster R-CNN but also EfficientDet and SSD.

 **Note:**
 It is recommended to use Linux as the operating system, as certain packages may be system-dependent.